NicoJuicy/LearnML/ml/diagnose_overfitting.md

 Getting more data will not help in case of underfitting.

-Getting more data can help with overfitting (not underfitting) if the model is not TOO complex.
+Getting more data can help with overfitting (not underfitting) if the model is not too complex.

 Some tools such as data cleaning and cross-validation or hold-out validation are common practices in  machine learning projects that can also be used to combat overfitting.